Illustrated Volcano Glossary

 - Volcano: Etna volcano, SicilyEtna is Europe's largest and most active volcano.
 Etna is famous for its frequent spectacular lava eruptions, most of which, however, do not pose danger for the population.
 On Sicily itself, Etna is also called "Mongibello".

-Volcano type Complex stratovolcano erupting Location Summit elevation approx. 3350 m (changing due to eruptive activity) Etna volcano eruptions Near continuously active; some major historic eruptions include 122 BC (explosive eruption from summit), 1669 AD (devastating flank eruption), 1787 (one of the most spectacular summit eruptions on record - lava fountains reportedly up to 3000 m high).
+Volcano type Complex stratovolcano erupting Location Summit elevation Currently about 3329 m (changing due to eruptive activity and collapse of its crater rims) Etna volcano eruptions Near continuously active; some major historic eruptions include 122 BC (large Plinian outbursts that created the small caldera of the "Cratere del Piano"), 1669 AD (devastating flank eruption that destroyed 15 villages and part of Catania), 1787 (Subplinian eruption and one of the most spectacular summit eruptions on record - lava fountains reportedly up to 3000 m high).

 Typical eruption style Effusive (lava flows) and mildly explosive (strombolian) eruptions.
 Both summit and frequent flank eruptions, the latter seem to be occurring in clusters lasting few to a few tens of years.Etna is Europe's largest and most active volcano.
 Etna is famous for its frequent spectacular lava eruptions, most of which, however, do not pose danger for the population.